tommyku/blog3/content/blog/doing-things-the-layman-way.md

 were perfect for the job. (by the way Scrapy is one brillient framework...
 I scraped my university's timetable and built "[UST Break-in](http://re.ck2ustudio.com/)")

-It was done overnight and I earned some moeny for some better dinners for a week.
+It was done overnight and I earned some money for some better dinners for a week.
 Everybody was happy.

 ### The Layman way